Counterfactual Generative Models for Time-Varying Treatments: Methodology

 Diffusion models have been commonly used to generate realistic samples in domains such as images \citep{yang2023diffusion, ho2020denoising}.
 Here we adopt the classifier-free guidance framework \citep{ho2022classifier} by predicting the noise conditioning on the treatment:

-where $s$ denotes the denoising step and $S$ is the total number of steps, $\epsilon_s$ is the Gaussian noise at the $s$-th step, $\bar{\lambda}_s=\prod_{s=1}^S(1-\gamma)$, $\gamma$ is the noise variance at $s$, and $ \epsilon_\theta$ is the score function which is parameterized by a neural network to predict the noise at step $s$.
-Note that with the classifier-free guidance, $ \epsilon_\theta$ is a linear combination of conditional and unconditional score functions (see Appendix \ref{app:conditional-ddpm}).
+where $s$ denotes the denoising step, $S$ is the total number of steps, and $\epsilon_s$ is the Gaussian noise at the $s$-th step.
+Here $\bar{\lambda}_s=\prod_{s=1}^S(1-\gamma)$, where $\gamma$ is the noise variance at $s$ and $ \epsilon_\theta$ is the score function which is parameterized by a neural network to predict the noise at step $s$.
+Note that with the classifier-free guidance, $\epsilon_\theta$, is a linear combination of conditional and unconditional score functions (see Appendix \ref{app:conditional-ddpm}).

 \paragraph{Conditional variational autoencoder} For the CVAE, we approximate the logarithm of the proxy conditional probability using its evidence lower bound represented with an encoder-decoder form: